Lammtarra

 Lammtarra (2 February 1992 – 7 July 2014) was an American-bred, British-trained Thoroughbred racehorse.
-He was undefeated in his career and won three Group One races in 1995, in which year he was voted the Cartier Three-Year-Old European Champion Colt.
-The colt won The Derby in record time, the King George VI and Queen Elizabeth Stakes and the Prix de l'Arc de Triomphe.
+He ran only four times and retired undefeated.
+Lammtarra won three Group One races in 1995, in which year he was voted the Cartier Three-Year-Old European Champion Colt after winning the Derby in record time, the King George VI and Queen Elizabeth Stakes and the Prix de l'Arc de Triomphe.
 He is one of only two horses to win all three races.

 Breeding

 The colt was owned by Saeed bin Maktoum al Maktoum, whose father, Sheikh Maktoum, bred Lammtarra at his Gainsborough Farm in Versailles, Kentucky.
-He was sired by Nijinsky by Northern Dancer out of The Oaks winner, Snow Bride by Blushing Groom (FR).
+His breeding was top class, being sired by British Triple Crown winner Nijinsky by Northern Dancer out of Oaks winner, Snow Bride by French 2000 Guineas winner Blushing Groom.
 He was inbred to Northern Dancer in the second and fourth generations (2m x 4f).

 Racing record

 Lammtarra won his only race as a two-year-old, in the Washington Singer Stakes at Newbury.
-As a three-year-old, Lammtarra was trained for the Derby as his main target.
+As a three-year-old, Lammtarra was trained for the Epsom Derby as his main target.

 Epsom Derby

-Lammtarra's Epsom Derby triumph in June 1995 came just months after the tragic fatal shooting of his young trainer Alex Scott.
+Lammtarra's Derby triumph in June 1995 came just months after the tragic fatal shooting of his young trainer Alex Scott.
 Scott was killed at his Newmarket stud in September 1994, at the age of 34.

 Before his death, Scott had been dreaming of Epsom glory with a two-year-old colt in his care.
 Indeed, he was so confident of Classic success that he backed the horse before it started, placing £1,000 at 33/1 with Ladbrokes.
 But after the death of his trainer, the colt was sent to Sheikh Mohammed's Godolphin operation to continue his career.

 However, Lammtarra very nearly didn't get to the Derby at all.
 During the early part of the season, he was a sick horse and his participation was in grave doubt.
 When he arrived at Epsom on the big day, it was for his seasonal reappearance and his first run in 302 days.

 Lammtarra was at 14/1 odds to emulate his sire 25 years earlier, with Walter Swinburn as his jockey.
 The market was dominated by Andre Fabre's impressive 2,000 Guineas winner Pennekamp (11/8).
 Second favourite was Peter Chapple-Hyam's Spectrum (11/4), an easy winner of the Irish 2,000 Guineas.